lemonstand/lemonsync/README.md

 ##Usage

-Once you have cloned this repo onto your machine, you can simply run `python LemonSync.py` from your command line.
+Once you have cloned this repository onto your machine, you can simply run `python LemonSync.py` from your command line.
 To stop the program type `Ctrl-C`.

 ## TODO
 - When the application starts up, check if the s3 folder is different.
 If it is, ask the user if they want to upload their local files to s3, or pull s3 to their local files.